securitybunker/databunker.org/content/doc/start/_index.md

 ---
 ## Databunker intro

-Personal data leaks happen daily.
-To address this problem, Databunker was created to create a secure storage system for PII/PHI and customer records.
+Daily occurrences of personal data leaks stresses the need for robust security measures.
+That's why we created Databunker – a secure storage system designed specifically for safeguarding Personally Identifiable Information (PII), Protected Health Information (PHI), and customer records.
 It was built to prevent **sensitive data exposure** via **SQL injection** and **unfiltered GraphQL queries**.
 The product provides a better solution to **a regular database encryption** provided by Database or Cloud vendors.
 In addition, our product is fully GDPR compliant.

-Regarding **database encryption**, let's face the truth.
-Most solutions provide **fake security**.
-Data is encrypted at the storage or disk level.

-If your website has SQL injection or your GraphQL query filter is incorrect, the bad actor will get your **data in cleartext**.
+Let's be honest about **database encryption**; most solutions provide only a **false sense of security**.
+Data is typically encrypted solely at the storage or disk level.
+If your website falls victim to SQL injection or has incorrectly filtered GraphQL queries, malicious actors can easily access your data in plain text.

 ### Solution with Databunker